How to Incorporate a Company in Malaysia: Step-by-Step Procedure

 The new Companies Act 2016 simplifies and reduces the cost of establishing a company in Malaysia.
 The registration procedure is more convenient, and Malaysian corporations are subject to additional adjustments.

 Understanding the procedures involved in business registration is beneficial and crucial for individuals launching new businesses in Malaysia.
-In this blog, we will learn the incorporation procedure step-by-step.
+Here is the incorporation procedure step-by-step.

 Starting a business in Malaysia involves three steps: